weakish/gister/README.md

 Warn: `sync` can only fetch up to 10 million gists for you.
 If you have more than 10 million gists, you need to modify the source of `gister` yourself.

+Also note that `gister sync` will not sync dirty repos.
+It will gives a warning on the stdout.

 ### publish